 China’s central bank has hailed it’s cryptocurrency crackdown a complete success.
-Declared by the People’s Bank of China (PBoC) and reported by state media, data apparently shows that the Chinese currency is now involved in less than one percent of all Bitcoin trades worldwide.
+Declared by the People’s Bank of China (PBoC) and reported by state media, data apparently shows that the Chinese currency is now involved in less than one percent of all Bitcoin BTC trades worldwide.

 So how did we get here?
-In September 2017, Renminbi-to-Bitcoin BTC trades made up over 90 percent.
+In September 2017, Renminbi-to-Bitcoin trades made up over 90 percent.
 Unnerved by the high volume, the government immediately outlawed fiat from being used in cryptocurrency purchases and even imposed travel bans on Huobi and OKCoin executives, two of the nation’s largest exchanges.

 It wasn’t just the major players facing government throwback.
 88 exchanges and 85 initial coin offerings (ICOs) – accounting for virtually the entire cryptocurrency services sector in China – have ceased operations since.